 2.3.6.
 Public awareness

-Rosatom’s comprehensive offerings include public relations solutions that work towards public acceptance of nuclear power, which is viewed as a cornerstone of stability in the nuclear industry.
+Rosatom’s comprehensive services include public relations solutions that work towards public acceptance of nuclear power, which is viewed as a cornerstone of stability in the nuclear industry.
 Rosatom adheres to principles of transparency, raising public awareness of the Russian Federation’s nuclear operations.
-This approach enables it to secure public consensus (according to a survey conducted in 2013 by the Levada Analytical Centre, 71.5% of country’s population support the continued development of nuclear power).
+This approach enables it to secure public consensus (according to a survey conducted in 2013 by the Levada Analytical Centre, 71.5% of the country’s population support the continued development of nuclear power).
 As noted in the Rosatom report, the population supports the development of the nuclear industry, and also notes its high importance for the socioeconomic development of their regions.
 Thus, 74.4% of the population of the regions where NPPs are located approve of the use of nuclear energy as one of the ways to provide our country with electricity.
 Among residents of nuclear station towns, this percentage is even higher — 87.13%.
 In some regions, the growth is significant.
 For example, in the Kursk region, where new nuclear blocks are being built, residents associate the development of the region with this.

 All-Russia Scientific Research and Design Institute of Power Technology, St. Petersburg;

 Institute ‘Atomenergoproekt’ and its branches in Moscow, St. Petersburg and Nizhny Novgorod;

 ‘Atommash’, an open end joint stock company — NSS WWER-1000, BN and AST, Volgodonsk;

 ‘Izhorskie zavody’, an open end joint stock company — NSS WWER-1000 and WWER-440, St. Petersburg.

 Main component suppliers:

 ‘Leningradskiy metallicheskiy zavod’, an open end joint stock company — turbines for NPPs, St. Petersburg;